 In 2001, he played Captain Stickles in the BBC adaptation of R. D. Blackmore's Lorna Doone.

-In 2002, he played serial killer John George Haigh in A Is for Acid, and took the lead in ITV's production of Goodbye Mr Chips.
+In 2002, Clunes played serial killer John George Haigh in a Yorkshire TV production A Is for Acid, and took the lead in ITV's production of Goodbye Mr Chips.

-In August 2007 he starred in ITV's The Man Who Lost His Head.
+In August 2007, Clunes starred in the ITV/TVNZ co-production The Man Who Lost His Head.